NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 OpenStudio's thermal zones parallels the EnergyPlus zone.
 A thermal zone represents an isothermal volume of air that may have only one thermostat.
 The OpenStudio thermal zone forms the connection point between the air conditioned space and the  HVAC equipment.
 Thermal zones can contain one or more spaces.
 An OpenStudio space contains 3 dimensional geometry and thermal loads.
 When OpenStudio performs an EnergyPlus simulation, the space objects associated with each thermal zone are geometrically combined, the space loads are averaged, and the ventilation rates from each space are added together.

 Setting up thermal zones in the SketchUp Plug-in is shown below.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/8LTexVna_vw?start=240&end=438" allowfullscreen></iframe>

-*Above: This video shows you how to assign space types and download space types from the Building Component Library (BCL).
-It uses the OpenStudio SketchUp Plug-in.*

 A thermostat must be defined before running an EnergyPlus simulations with connected HVAC systems.
 Zone equipment, thermostat, and humidistat settings can be viewed and edited on this tab.
 Click on the name of and item and you can inspect it in the "Edit" panel on the right.